-Students are required to wear gloves when there is a potential for direct skin contact with blood, other body fluids, hazardous chemicals, and infectious materials.
+Students must wear gloves when there is a potential for direct skin contact with blood, other body fluids, hazardous chemicals, and infectious materials.

 Lab coats are to be worn only in the laboratory area and are to be buttoned to protect the student's clothing.
-MLS students receive on disposable lab coat per semester.
+MLS students receive one disposable lab coat per semester.
 Additional lab coats may be purchased from the MLS Department Office.

-In areas where the possibility of chemical splashes is great (e.g., specimen staining, glassware washing), an impervious apron appropriate for the task is worn.
+When chemical splashes are possible (e.g., specimen staining, glassware washing), an impervious apron appropriate for the task is worn.